Awards

 Special Awards and Tours

 Companies and organizations offer special awards and tours to selected exhibitors.
 These awards are made on the basis of criteria established by the companies or organizations that provide judges.
-Judging in this category involves numerous diversified criteria and does not always correspond to the general evaluative judging all participants at the City Science Fair undergo.
+Judging in this category involves numerous diversified criteria and does not always correspond to the general evaluative judging all participants at the Citywide STEM Exhibition undergo.
 It should be noted that many of these awards are based on the subject matter of the project as well as its quality.
-Some examples are here (If your organization is interested in sponsoring a special award or tour email Linda Carter at lacarter2010@aol.com.)
+Some examples are here (If you or your organization is interested in sponsoring a special award or tour please fill out this form or email Ruby Sheree Parnell-Booth at rsparnell-booth@cps.edu.)

-These awards will be presented to participants from the group of projects earning Gold awards.
-Four students will compete at the ISEF during the month of May in a major U.S. city or U.S. possession.
-In 2012, the ISEF will be held in Pittsburgh, Pennsylvania, May 13-18, 2012.
-Additional information can be found at the Science Service, Intel ISEF Website: http://www.sciserv.org or Email: sciedu@sciserv.org .
+These awards will be presented to 4 participants from the group of projects earning Gold awards.
+Four students will compete at the ISEF during the month of May.
+In 2024 ISEF will take place in Los Angles, California .
+Additional information on ISEF can be found on the ISEF Website.

 Illinois Junior Academy of Science (IJAS) Awards

-These awards will be presented to all exhibitors and to 15 Symposium participants receiving a Gold award.
-Recipients of the IJAS awards will be eligible to compete in the statewide competition held on the University of Illinois, Champaign-Urbana campus, on Friday and Saturday, May 4 and 5, 2012.
+These awards will be presented to a total of 50 exhibitors and to 15 Symposium participants receiving a Gold award.
+Recipients of the IJAS awards will be eligible to compete in the statewide competition scheduled End of April 202 at Millikin University in Decatur.
 Additional information can be obtained from the IJAS Web page: http://www.IJAS.com .

 IJAS President’s Research Grant